Because we’re givers!

 We at WinterfestMD felt like this was a something that we should get on board with.
 We are a charitable group for sure, but we are also engaged in our own sense of art and creativity.
 Scrapbookers of all people understand the importance of getting lost in our creations and memories.
 WE OF ALL PEOPLE understand how to help.

-HERE’S HOW WE’RE GOING TO HELP!
+HERE’S HOW WE CAN HELP!

 HERE’S WHAT YOU CAN DO!

 You know I think BIG!
 So you can also help by sharing with your friends who are scrapbooking in OC that weekend.
 There are at least 4 crops going on at that time that I know of.
 I only know how to reach one of them and will do that soon.
 Let them know what we are doing, what we need and that we will be a collection site for these items.
 Where possible have the organizers of those events contact me for more information as we can work together for this common cause.
-I’d love to show a large contingency of support to these guys, it’s a new foundation not quite strongly grounded.
+I’d love to show a large amount of support to these guys, it’s a new foundation not quite strongly grounded.
 It would be great to let them know we are on their side and show them love and support

 Read more about Yumi C.A.R.E.S at the links below: